manny405/Productive_Computing/README.rst

 FileZilla is a great software for transfering files from external computers using a simple GUI interface.
 You can store the computers you would like to connect to under ``File->Site Manager``.
-Download and install FileZilla and begin using it.
+Download and install FileZilla.
+It should very natural to begin using this software on your own.

 Visual Studio Code